 Collateral received on a title transfer basis should be held in custody by the trustee.
-For other types of collateral arrangements, the collateral can be held by a third party depositary which is subject to prudential supervision, and which is unrelated to the provider of the collateral.
-Assets pledged in such transactions by the Funds continue to be safekept by the Depositary.
+For other types of collateral arrangements, the collateral can be held by a third party depositary which

 Fixed-term repurchase and reverse repurchase agreements that do not exceed seven days should be considered as arrangements on terms that allow the assets to be recalled at any time by the Company.